looker/block-bqml-arima/README.md

 ## Building an Explore with the ARIMA Block

 The installed Block provides a workflow template as part of an Explore to guide a business user through the steps necessary to create and evaluate an ARIMA model.
-As seen in the provided Explore `BQML ARIMA Plus: Google Analytics Forecast`, a user navigates through series of steps to create and evaluate daily predictions of Google Analytics metrics like visits, transactions, etc. A few examples of the workflow steps are:
+As seen in the provided Explore `BQML ARIMA Plus: Google Analytics Forecast`, a user navigates through a series of steps to create and evaluate daily predictions of Google Analytics metrics like visits, transactions, etc. A few examples of the workflow steps are:
 > <b>[1] BQML: Input Data<br>
 > [2] BQML: Name Your Model<br>
 > [3] BQML: Select Training Data<br>
 > [8] BQML: Explain Forecast<br>
 > [9] BQML: ARIMA Coefficients</b>

-For each use case, a LookML developer will create an Explore incorporating the workflow template but changing the Input Data to match a specific use case.
+For each use case, a LookML developer will create an Explore incorporating the workflow template by changing the Input Data to match a specific use case.
 For example, your use case may be a forecast of monthly sales.
-You would add a new model and explore to the `marketplace_bqml-arima project` extending the ARIMA explore with the workflow already defined and modifying the input data to capture monthly sales for the desired time series forecast.
+You would add a new model and explore the `marketplace_bqml-arima project` extending the ARIMA explore with the workflow already defined and modifying the input data to capture monthly sales for the desired time series forecast.

 At a high-level the steps for each use case are:
 ><b>1)  Create Folder for all Use Case files<br>